nicwest/site/content/pages/cv.md

 interdependencies.

-**API Design:** Having spent the last 4-5 years primarily either writing or consuming API's I have fairly strong opinions about public API design.
-API's should be consistent, easy to deserialise, and provide clear information when things deviate from the happy path.
+**API Design:** Having spent the last 4-5 years primarily either writing or consuming APIs I have fairly strong opinions about public API design.
+APIs should be consistent, easy to deserialise, and provide clear information when things deviate from the happy path.
 I recently read *[Consumer-Centric API Design][consumer-centric]* by Thomas Hunter, and I feel like it neatly